Ohio State University Agricultural Technical Institute

 - Student Earnings Highest graduate earnings (10 years post graduation)

-- The teacher population of 38 teachers has declined by 32% over five years.
+- The teacher population of 38 teachers has stayed relatively flat over five years.

 |Ohio State University Agricultural Technical Institute||(OH) Community College Avg.|